Can I participate solo?

 Is any LLM allowed, or are there restrictions on proprietary vs open-source?

 In the Open Track, any LLM is allowed - proprietary, open-source, any size.
-In the Cerebras Track, you use models on Cerebras infrastructure via the free tier.
+In the Cerebras Fast-Reasoning Track, submitted agents use direct Cerebras-hosted gpt-oss inference through the starter kit.
+Larger closed-source models may be used for internal planner, verifier, or condenser steps if the complete agent stays within the Track 2 inference-compute constraints.

 Can I submit to both tracks with the same agent?